A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Introduction

-This Inverse-Scattering approach to the solution of the DSII equations dates back to Ablowitz and Fokas (\cite{AF82}, \cite{AF83} and \cite{AF84}) and Beals and Coifman (\cite{BC85}, \cite{BC} and \cite{BC89}).
-Beals and Coifman showed that for initial data in Schwartz class, (\ref{eq_n}) and (\ref{eq_m}) are solvable, and the corresponding scattering data is also in Schwartz class.
-They also proved a nonlinear Plancherel identity for potentials in Schwartz class:
+This Inverse Scattering approach to the solution of the DSII equations dates back to Ablowitz and Fokas (\cite{AF82}, \cite{AF83} and \cite{AF84}) and Beals and Coifman (\cite{BC85}, \cite{BC} and \cite{BC89}).
+Beals and Coifman showed that for initial data in the Schwartz class, (\ref{eq_n}) and (\ref{eq_m}) are solvable, and the corresponding scattering data is also in the Schwartz class.
+They also proved that for potentials in the Schwartz class, the scattering transform satisfies the nonlinear Plancherel identity